frees-io/freestyle/docs/src/main/tut/docs/patterns/logging/README.md

   } yield ()
 ```

-Once we have a program we can interpret it to our desired runtime, in this case `scala.util.Try`
+Once we have a program, we can interpret it to our desired runtime, in this case, `scala.util.Try`:

 ```tut:evaluated
 program[App.Op].exec[Try]